IVTore/Tore.Core/README.md

     Stl.cs:

         * Renamed as StrLst:
             For avoiding confusion with C++ STL library.
-          New name is not StrList to avoid confusion with List<string>.
+          New name is not also StringList or StrList For avoiding confusion with List<string>.

 Deprecated Versions are available on Nuget as :